 and select your root Satisfactory game installation folder.

 Choose an item from

-Right now you should see three items in a searchable list -
+Right now you should see two items in a searchable list -

-This is the list of all mods (and modding editor plugins) present in your project.
+This is the list of all mods present in your project.

 They are listed first by friendly name and then by